Skip to content Skip to footer

 The Global Media Unit goals

 • Knowledge exchange: we're facing the same strategic challenges in every country.
 We're better off discussing them together and sharing best practices as well as potential solutions rather than sitting in silos.
-One of Patrick's examples was the end to third-party , hence the 1st party initiative (discussed later in the article)
+One of Patrick's examples was the end to third-party , hence the 1st party data initiative (discussed later in the article)

 • Support through expertise: provide support through experts to all markets, but also the other way around, creating a place to exchange with those working within individual titles, and also benefiting from the corporate power in terms of business, market and trends research